UPDATE JUNE 1st, 2021:

 - You must provide picture ID in the form of Oregon Driver’s License or ID Card, Passport or Government issued ID, as well as a copy of your diploma or G.E.D.

 - You must provide 10 drawings or paintings you have completed, printed or copied on 8 1/2 by 11 paper (regardless of the original artwork’s size).
 [These will not be returned.]
-We also like to look at your physical portfolio or have access to your online portfolio, but this is not absolutely necessary.
+We also like to see your online portfolio, but this is not absolutely necessary.

 - You must provide two letters of reference, one personal and one professional.
 Please choose somebody other than family.